 We are a clinical-stage biotechnology company developing mRNA cell therapies for the treatment of autoimmune diseases.
 We leverage our proprietary technology and manufacturing platform to introduce one or more mRNA molecules into cells to enhance their function.
 Unlike DNA, mRNA degrades naturally over time without integrating into the cell's genetic material.
 Therefore, our mRNA cell therapies are distinguished by their capacity to be dosed repeatedly like conventional drugs, administered in an outpatient setting, and given without pre-treatment chemotherapy required with many conventional cell therapies.
-In an open-label Phase 2 clinical trial in patients with myasthenia gravis ("MG"), a chronic autoimmune disease that causes disabling muscle weakness and fatigue, we observed that our lead product candidate, Descartes-08, generated a deep and durable clinical benefit, which we define as improvement in MG symptoms lasting at least six months after treatment completion.
+In an open-label Phase 2 clinical trial in patients with myasthenia gravis ("MG"), a chronic autoimmune disease that causes disabling muscle weakness and fatigue, we observed that our lead product candidate, Descartes-08, generated a deep and durable clinical benefit.